Why is my cat throwing up white foam? We spoke to a vet to find out

 (Image credit: Getty Images)

-Your veterinarian will begin by performing a thorough physical examination of your cat.
+Your vet will begin by performing a thorough physical examination of your cat.
 They will check your cat’s hydration status, listen to your cat’s heart and lungs, palpate your cat’s abdomen for any internal abnormalities (masses and intestinal obstructions can sometimes be found on abdominal palpation), and perform a complete nose-to-tail examination.

 Determining the cause of vomiting often requires multiple rounds of testing, but this is essential to determine the best treatment plan for your cat.
 You may be referred to a veterinary specialist for portions of this diagnostic workup, depending on what testing your cat needs.